 Arm loads of souvenirs that likely won’t make it back home.
 Long waits for dinner at a place listed as ‘must eat in Budapest.’

 Plus, my favorite tourist staple: themed shirts with sir and family name.
-Basically and ad for, ‘hey I’m prob lost so rob me or take advantage of me I’m not from here.’
+Basically and ad for, ‘hey I’m prob lost so take advantage of me I’m not from here.’

 I then popped in for a final pint at Red Ruin.
 They had a lot of American beers so I put myself in the bartenders hands and asked for a pale ale.